onriftxyz/monorepo/product/readme.md

 >
 > slightly longer: we're building a creator platform on solana which focuses on providing tools for creators to increasing their distribution and revenue via products like micropayments gated blogging, gated chats and membership gated services

+we enable micropayment gating of content, products and services to creators but not stopping there - your loyal audience are also heavily incentivized crypto uniquely enables us to monetize & reward social interactions

 #### creating:

 - smooth onboarding and uploading experience ( easy import etc )